Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 </div>
 ```

-The styling is crucial for the smooth transition effect:
+The over 1000 subscriber test is hardcoded and whishfull thinking!
+Here is how we style the dialog and the overlay:

 ```scss
 #overlay {